A Capacity-Based Rationale for Multi-Head Attention: Related Work

 \subsection{Superposition, Constructive Designs, and Depth Separation}

 A concurrent line of work analyzes how networks compute many features in \emph{superposition}, with lower and upper bounds for narrow MLPs and constructive designs for multi-feature computation \cite{adler2024complexity,Adler2025combinatorial,vaintrob2024mathematical}.
-The capacity limits shown there (stated as upper and lower bounds on neurons to compute a number of Boolean functions in parallel) are complementary to ours in terms of architectures: their focus is on MLPs while ours is on attention.
+Recent work further connects superposition to robust scaling behavior, providing additional evidence that feature packing can underwrite smooth scaling trends across model sizes \cite{liu2025superpositionscaling}.
+The capacity limits shown in this line are complementary to ours in terms of architectures: their focus is on MLPs while ours is on attention and, in particular, on the key--query channel.

-Foundational depth-separation and minimal-width universality results motivate the proof template we adopt—information-theoretic lower bounds matched by explicit constructions \cite{telgarsky2016depth,hanin2019deep,kidger2020narrow,cybenko1989approximation}.
+Foundational depth-separation and minimal-width universality results motivate the proof template we adopt---information-theoretic lower bounds matched by explicit constructions \cite{telgarsky2016depth,hanin2019deep,kidger2020narrow,cybenko1989approximation}.
 In attention, constructive correspondences also explain how multi-head architectures partition pattern spaces; e.g., with relative positions, $s^2$ heads can realize any $s\times s$ convolution \cite{cordonnier2020relationship}.
 Our constructions similarly partition relational signal across heads to mitigate interference when $d_{\text{model}}\!\ll\! m$, explaining the empirical advantage of many small heads and clarifying when too-small $d_k$ triggers low-rank failure \cite{bhojanapalli2020lowrank}.

-\subsection{Dimension-, Rank-, and Resource–Driven Expressivity}
+\subsection{Dimension-, Rank-, and Resource--Driven Expressivity}